pave the way.

 Especially in label production, job data sometimes do not match the file properties.
 For example, a label can be ordered in 3 x 2 inch format, but the delivered file is 3.15 x 2.15 inch.
 In this case, the comparison of job and file properties shows this discrepancy and gives users the chance to adjust.
 In our workflow management system, both the supplied print files and the job specifications are automatically being compared.
 Workspace takes the specifications from the job and automatically adjusts the format of the print file accordingly.

-Another special feature of our software is the possibility to edit existing properties dynamically.
+Another special feature of our print workflow software is the possibility to edit existing properties dynamically.
 This allows, for instance, to create calculations with the existing properties and save them as new ones.
 As an example, the space of a page format can be calculated by using height and width and be saved as a new property with the value "area per square meter".
 The new property can then be used to collect a certain number of files until a user-defined coverage is reached.

-In the upcoming version 20.2 it will also be easier to import the job properties from a leading MIS system and, if necessary, output them again to a downstream system.
+It is easy to set up and to import the job properties from a leading MIS system and, if necessary, output them again to a downstream system.
 This will be achieved primarily through a newly developed visual editor that allows both input and output to be configured individually.
 This makes it very easy to feed any machine not only with the file to be produced, but also with all properties known and relevant in the production process.

 Successful Print 4.0 with properties